flatironinstitute/disBatch/Readme.md

 optional arguments:
-  -h, --help            show this help message and exit -p PATH, --prefix PATH
+  -h, --help            show this help message and exit -e, --exit-code       When any task fails, exit with non-zero status
-                        Path for log, dbUtil, and status files (default: ".").
-If ends with non-directory component, use as prefix for these files names (default:
-                        TASKFILE_JOBID).
+                        (default: only if disBatch itself fails) --force-resume        With -r, proceed even if task commands/lines are different.
+  --kvsserver [HOST:PORT]
+                        Use a running KVS server.
   --logfile FILE        Log file.
-  --mailFreq N          Send email every N task completions (default: 1). "--mailTo" must be given.
+  --mailFreq N          Send email every N task completions (default: 1). "--
+                        mailTo" must be given.
   --mailTo ADDR         Mail address for task completion notification(s).
+  -p PATH, --prefix PATH
+                        Path for log, dbUtil, and status files (default: ".").
+                        If ends with non-directory component, use as prefix for these files names (default: TASKFILE_JOBID).
+  -r STATUSFILE, --resume-from STATUSFILE
+                        Read the status file from a previous run and skip any completed tasks (may be specified multiple times).
+  -R, --retry           With -r, also retry any tasks which failed in previous
+                        runs (non-zero return).
-  -S, --startup-only    Startup only the disBatch server (and KVS server if appropriate).
+  -S, --startup-only    Startup only the disBatch server (and KVS server if
+                        appropriate).
 Use "dbUtil..." script to add execution contexts.
 Incompatible with "--ssh-node".
-  -r STATUSFILE, --resume-from STATUSFILE
-                        Read the status file from a previous run and skip any completed tasks (may be specified multiple times).
-  -R, --retry           With -r, also retry any tasks which failed in previous runs (non-zero
-      			return).
-  --force-resume        With -r, proceed even if task commands/lines are different.
-  -e, --exit-code       When any task fails, exit with non-zero status (default: only if disBatch
-      			itself fails)
+  --status-header       Add header line to status file.
   -w, --web             Enable web interface.
-  --kvsserver [HOST:PORT]
-                        Use a running KVS server.
   --taskcommand COMMAND
                         Tasks will come from the command specified via the KVS server (passed in the environment).
   --taskserver [HOST:PORT]
-                        Tasks will come from the KVS server.
+                        Tasks will come from the KVS server. context specific arguments:
   -C TASK_LIMIT, --context-task-limit TASK_LIMIT
                         Shutdown after running COUNT tasks (0 => no limit).
   -c N, --cpusPerTask N
                         Number of cores used per task; may be fractional (default: 1).
-  --fill                Try to use extra cores if allocated cores exceeds requested cores.
+  --fill                Try to use extra cores if allocated cores exceeds
-  -g, --gpu             Use assigned GPU resources
-  -k COMMAND, --retire-cmd COMMAND
-                        Shell command to run to retire a node (environment includes $NODE being retired, remaining $ACTIVE node list, $RETIRED node list; default based on batch system).
-Incompatible with "--ssh-node".
+                        requested cores.
-  -K, --no-retire       Don't retire nodes from the batch system (e.g., if running as part of a
+  -g, --gpu             Use assigned GPU resources --no-retire           Don't retire nodes from the batch system (e.g., if
-      			larger job); equivalent to -k ''.
+                        running as part of a larger job); equivalent to -k ''.
   -l COMMAND, --label COMMAND
                         Label for this context.
 Should be unique.
+  --retire-cmd COMMAND  Shell command to run to retire a node (environment
+                        includes $NODE being retired, remaining $ACTIVE node list, $RETIRED node list; default based on batch system).
+Incompatible with "--ssh-node".
   -s HOST:COUNT, --ssh-node HOST:COUNT
-                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts; equivalent to setting DISBATCH_SSH_NODELIST) -t N, --tasksPerNode N
+                        Run tasks over SSH on the given nodes (can be specified multiple times for additional hosts;
+                        equivalent to setting DISBATCH_SSH_NODELIST) -t N, --tasksPerNode N
                         Maximum concurrently executing tasks per node (up to cores/cpusPerTask).
 ~~~~

 The options for mail will only work if your computing environment permits processes to access mail via SMTP.

 A value for `-c` < 1 effectively allows you to run more tasks concurrently than CPUs specified for the run.
 This is somewhat unusual, and generally not recommended, but could be appropriate in some cases.

-The `-k` and `-K` flags allow you to control what disBatch does when a node is no longer needed to run jobs.
+The `--no-retire` and `--retire-cmd` flags allow you to control what disBatch does when a node is no longer needed to run jobs.
 When running under slurm, disBatch will by default run the command:

     scontrol update JobId="$SLURM_JOBID" NodeList="${DRIVER_NODE:+$DRIVER_NODE,}$ACTIVE"